-Model number

-Serial number
+Model number Serial number

 Date of purchase

-Important Information About Safety Instructions
+About Safety Instructions

 The Important Safety Instructions and warnings in this manual are not meant to cover all possible problems and situations that can occur.
 Use common sense and caution when installing, maintaining or operating this or any other appliance.
+Visit www.dacor. com to download the latest version of this manual.